FunnelKit

 Here is a preview of the email we created:

-Step 5: Activate the automation to send welcome email
+Step 5: Activate the automation to send a welcome email to newly registered users

 If you are happy with how the test email turned out, then it’s time to activate the automation you created so every new user receives this email you just created as their WordPress new user registration email.